OnesmoOgore/embedded-motor-pid-controller/docs/architecture.md

 The control loop can be executed in one of two ways:

-1. **Superloop (bare-metal):**
+1. **Bare-Metal Superloop:**
    - `main.c` runs an infinite loop that:
      - Waits for a fixed time slice (e.g., via a timer flag)
      - Executes the control loop at a fixed frequency (e.g., 1 kHz)
    - Simple and works well for basic demos.

-2. **RTOS Task (optional):**
+2. **RTOS Task:**
    - The PID control logic is run in a periodic RTOS task.
    - Allows separation between:
      - Control tasks
-     - Communication / UI tasks
+     - Communication/UI tasks
-     - Logging / diagnostics
+     - Logging/diagnostics

 The current project is kept **MCU-agnostic**, so timing details are left to the porting layer or example implementations.

 ---

 ## 5. Simulation Environment

 The `sim/pid_simulation.py` file implements a **Python-based simulation** of the motor + PID loop.
+- Compiles firmware using gcc with strict flags
+- Runs the resulting executable
+- Generates log.csv (step, setpoint, speed, control output)
+- Produces step_response.png
+- Uses a non-GUI backend in CI and GUI when running locally

 ### 5.1 Purpose

-- Mirrors the C PID logic to validate:
+- Validate the behavior of the C PID implementation
+- Visualize:
  - Step response
  - Overshoot
  - Settling time
  - Steady-state error
-- Enables **offline tuning** of PID gains (`Kp`, `Ki`, `Kd`) against a simple motor model before flashing firmware onto actual hardware.
+- Allow **offline PID tuning** before deploying to real hardware

 ### 5.2 Tools and Libraries

 Typical dependencies (to be listed in the README or requirements file):
 - `numpy` – numerical calculations and discrete-time simulation
 - `matplotlib` – plotting responses (e.g., setpoint vs. output, error over time)

 ### 5.3 Workflow

-1. Define or load a motor model (e.g., first-order system).
-2. Implement a PID controller in Python that matches the C implementation.
-3. Run simulations for various:
-   - Gains (`Kp`, `Ki`, `Kd`)
-   - Step inputs
-   - Disturbances (e.g., load changes)
-4. Once satisfactory tuning is achieved, transfer the gains into the embedded firmware.
+1. Build the firmware binary using gcc.
+2. Run the binary to generate `log.csv` (step, setpoint, speed, control output).
+3. Load `log.csv` in Python and plot the result.
+4. Adjust PID gains and repeat.

+> Future extension: implement faster gain sweeps and analytical experiments.

 ---